Properties of Numbers

 Inverse Properties

-Inverse properties deal with opposites—operations that undo each other.
+Inverse properties deal with opposites — pairs of numbers that undo each other under a given operation.

 Additive Inverse: Every number has an opposite (called its additive inverse) that, when added to the original number, gives zero.